splunk/observability-workshop/docs/module-support/vm.md

 ## 2. Confirm the Smart Agent is working and sending data

-To see the Metrics that the Smart Agent is sending to SignalFx, please goto the SignalFX UI, and select **Infrastructure → Hosts** to see the lists of hosts.
+To see the Metrics that the Smart Agent is sending to SignalFx, please goto the Splunk UI, and select **Infrastructure → Hosts** to see the lists of hosts.

 ![Goto host](../images/smartagent/M3-hosts.png)